marsbar-toolbox/marsbar/doc/source/download.rst

 The MarsBaR code releases are available via the `MarsBaR project download page`_.

 MarsBaR needs a version of SPM_, so if you don't have SPM, please download and install that first.
-MarsBaR works with SPM versions 99, 2, 5, and 8.
+MarsBaR works with SPM versions 99 and 2 through 12.

 For the current stable release of MarsBaR, look for the marsbar package;
 marsbar-devel is the development release.
 Releases consist of an archive